-Panicum is a very large genus of ca. 300 species, mostly in tropical and warm-temperate regions.
+Panicum is a very large genus of ca. 170 species, mostly in tropical and warm-temperate regions.
 None is native in Belgium.
 It formerly accommodated most panicoid grasses that now have been transferred to related genera like Paspalum, Setaria,… but surely is still polyphyletic.
-Molecular research will further reduce the number of species in Panicum s.l. (see Aliscioni & al. 2003 for additional information on the molecular phylogeny of Panicum).
+Molecular research further reduced the number of species in Panicum s.l. (see Aliscioni & al. 2003 and Zuloaga & al. 2018 for additional information on the molecular phylogeny of Panicum).
 In the present treatment subgenus Dichanthelium is accepted as a genus of its own.
 Likewise, the genus Zuloagaea, with its single species Z. bulbosa (Kunth) Bess (syn.: Panicum bulbosum Kunth), was recently segregated (Bess & al. 2006).
 It turned out to be more closely related to Cenchrus, Pennisetum and Setaria (the so-called “bristle-clade”) than to Panicum.
 It was formerly recorded once as a wool alien in the Vesdre valley (Verloove 2001).

 The genus is pantropical with some species extending to more temperate regions in North America.
 Under influence of man, several species have much enlarged their distribution range (as agricultural weeds or as minor crops).

 1 Lower floret staminate, palea of the lower floret well developed.
 Plants annual or perennial === 2

 1 Lower floret neuter, palea of the lower floret absent, poorly or well developed.
 Plants always annual === 4

 2 Lower glume ¼-1/5 of spikelet length.
 Spikelets usually obtuse at apex (to bluntly acute).
 Plant annual, weedy === P. schinzii p.p.